-Claudia J. Merkle, Executive Vice President and Chief of Insurance Operations oversees insurance operations, which includes underwriting fulfillment, quality assurance, risk operations, solution center and policy and default servicing.
-A seasoned mortgage industry executive, Ms. Merkle draws on 25 years of experience in mortgage banking, mortgage insurance, business development and operations.
+Ms. Merkle, 57, has served as our Executive Vice President and Chief of Insurance Operations since 2013.
+Ms. Merkle joined NMI in May 2012 as its Senior Vice President of Underwriting Fulfillment and Risk Operations.
+In her current role, she oversees insurance operations, which includes underwriting fulfillment, quality assurance, risk operations, solution center and policy and default servicing.
+In October 2015, Ms. Merkle assumed the additional responsibilities of managing NMI's sales, business development, marketing, competitive intelligence and training functions.
+A seasoned mortgage industry executive, Ms. Merkle draws on over 25 years of experience in mortgage banking, mortgage insurance, business development and operations.
 Prior to NMI, Ms. Merkle served as vice president of national and regional accounts, risk and operations at PMIC, from 1996 to 2012.
 She has held previous executive leadership positions within the mortgage banking and mortgage insurance industries, including both national and regional business development, operations and risk management.
 Earlier in her career, Ms. Merkle served as vice president, regional manager at Meridian Mortgage, from 1990 to 1996, managing retail mortgage originations.
-She also held roles at Wachovia Bank in training, retail mortgage origination, underwriting, operations and Community Reinvestment Act lending.
+She also held roles at Wachovia Bank in training, retail mortgage origination, underwriting, operations and Community Reinvestment

+Act lending.
 Ms. Merkle holds a B.S. in management from the Wharton School of Business, University of Pennsylvania.